apparentorder/farssh/README.md

 ## Future ideas

-* Add support for starting to actual client programs, something like `farssh psql myDatabase1` to look up the RDS endpoint for `myDatabase1`, establish a tunnel and then execute `psql`
 * Support for multiple VPCs per region
 * Optionally use some kind of "reverse SSH", so the FarSSH task does not need a public IP address
 * Enable using existing ECS clusters (possibly including EC2-based)